-- Keep in mind that medical school admissions are extremely To increase your chances of success, experts recommend applying to at least 15 schools.
+- Keep in mind that medical school admissions are extremely competitive.
+To increase your chances of success, experts recommend applying to at least 15 schools.

 - Yes, that can get expensive, but consider it a worthwhile investment in your career and future.

 The schools you apply to will reject your application or invite you to a second round in July or August.